 Viewers in the process of replacing their aerial in areas where signals are transmitted in Group C/D are recommended to consider a wideband model.

 In the budget statement of March 2015 the Chancellor of the Exchequer announced that funding would be set aside for these changes to airwaves.
-More details on the changes and support for viewers will be available nearer the time.

 Occasionally you may experience an issue with your TV reception, such as a pixelated picture or missing channels.
 Most problems are easily diagnosed and resolved.
 Digital UK recommends that any maintenance on rooftop aerials is carried out by a qualified installer.
 Common causes are listed below: